 Jeni De La O is an Afro-Cuban poet and storyteller living in Detroit.
 She is a founding member of The Estuary Collective.
 Through the collective, Jeni provides free and donation-based programming for emerging writers including readings, workshops, and craft discussions.
 She is Managing Editor at Kissing Dynamite Poetry and authors the monthly column, BROWN STUDY, at The Poetry Question.
+Her collection SOFIAS won a Tiran Burrell Chapbook Prize and will debut on September 13, 2022.
 She is available for both workshop facilitation and editorial services.
 Rate sheet available upon request.

 Originally from Hialeah, Jeni grew up all over South Florida.
 She relocated to Michigan in 2009, where she began performing as a storyteller.
 Jeni has performed with The Moth Radio Hour at the local, Grand Slam, and national levels.
 She has also told stories with the Secret Society of Twisted Storytellers, Let's Just Say, Lamplight Music Festival, MouthPiece Storytelling, and other organizations.
 Inspired by the robust culture of storytelling in Detroit and the surrounding areas, Jeni launched Relato:Detroit in 2017.
 The nation's first bilingual community storytelling event, her series was profiled by ABC, The Huffington Post, CultureShift on WDET (NPR), and Stateside with Cynthia Canti (NPR).